lepsa/website/README.md

 #### Tests
 Run this `cabal run Website-test`, or `docker-compose up test --build`.
 It will create a new testing database and stomp all over that as it throws requests left, right, and all over the place.

+### TLS

+Support for TLS is enabled via the `tls` cabal flag.
+  - Cabal: `cabal build -f tls` or `cabal run -f tls`
+  - Docker: `docker build --build-arg flags=tls .`
+  - Docker Compose: `docker-compose build --build-arg flags=tls`

+#### Certificates

+Create, link, or copy a TLS certificate and key file into the project `certificates` directory with the name `certificate.pem` and `key.pem`.
+These files aren't automatically reloaded if they change while the server is runnning.